State assigns 35 more employees to answer unemployment calls

 Kelpin said her main concern is for her toddler son.

 She’s concerned that without the money for unemployment, she will be unable to take him to daycare.
-This would result in her being unable to do job interviews, or work the 4 to 6 hours a week she does for her part-time job.
+This would result in her being unable to do job interviews, or work the four to six hours a week she does for her part-time job.

 The Kansas Department of Labor has pulled employees from their own department, as well as the Kansas Department of Commerce and the Kansas Department of Agriculture, to answer phone calls regarding unemployment, said Labor Secretary Delía García.